-As we continue to live with the COVID-19 public health emergency, several states have acted over the course of the last week to implement stay at home orders for their residents, which include the closing of non-essential businesses and services.
-States have generally deferred to federal guidance about which businesses should be deemed “essential” during the pandemic; this guidance is discussed in detail here.
-An even larger number of states have acted quickly to relax licensure requirements for healthcare professionals and allow them to practice across state lines.
+In the advent of the COVID-19 public health emergency, many states acted to implement stay at home orders for their residents, which include the closing of non-essential businesses and services.
+States generally deferred to federal guidance about which businesses should be deemed “essential” during the pandemic; this guidance is discussed in detail here.
+An even larger number of states acted quickly to relax licensure requirements for healthcare professionals across state lines.
 At this time, states have taken a gradual approach to reopening for business.

-As of the date of this publication, all 50 states and many territories have implemented some type of “stay at home” orders have expired or been rescinded.
+As of the date of this publication, many state-level “stay at home” orders have expired or been rescinded.
 Many limitations that were imposed on non-essential medical services and procedures at the outset of COVID-19 have been lifted, although telehealth modalities are still encouraged.
 For a detailed list of the state-by-state guidance, please click here.
 We will continue to monitor state guidance and provide updates when available.

 Our Healthcare Practice Group is monitoring measures being implemented at the federal level that limit non-essential healthcare services and procedures, as discussed here.
-Please contact the authors of this content or any member of our team with any questions about how healthcare providers should respond to these federal and state-level measures and prepare to resume business in the COVID-19 environment.
+Please contact the authors of this content with any questions about how healthcare providers should respond to these federal and state-level measures and prepare to resume business in the COVID-19 environment.

 Relaxation of Licensure Requirements

 We have dedicated a portion of our COVID-19 Response website page to monitor declarations, executive orders and other guidance on the COVID-19 public health emergency at the state level.
-We will update this page on a daily basis as additional guidance is received at the state level.
 In the meantime, for guidance with navigating state rules and recommendations during the COVID-19 pandemic, please contact the authors of this content or any other attorney in our Healthcare Practice Group.